fabriziosalmi/freeundergroundtekno/README.md

 # Free Underground Tekno

 24/7/365 Free Tekno Radio, Live Streaming, TAZ, Teknivals and Rave culture.

-Upload your own music now!
+## DJ and producers

+Upload your own music now on [Free Sounds](https://sound.freeundergroundtekno.org), a place for free tekno lovers.
+Download the [Free Sounds app for Android](https://play.google.com/store/apps/details?id=org.freeundergroundtekno.sound) and listen tons of free tekno tracks and mixes for free.
+Any user will have 10GB upload free space.

 ## Source code